r0otpapa/duckpapa/setup_md_guide/ducky_autostart_setup 2.md

-# 🐥 Raspberry Pi Ducky Plug & Play - Auto Boot Setup Guide
+# 🐥 Raspberry Pi duckpapa Plug & Play - Auto Boot Setup Guide

 This guide explains how to automatically run a Ducky script at boot using a `.sh` script and a systemd service on Raspberry Pi or Linux.